descope/descope-firebase-migration/README.md

 > **Note**: If you're using the Firebase Realtime Database, make sure your rules allow the necessary read/write operations for your application.

-7. The tool depends on a few custom user attributes you need to create within Descope to assist you with the migration.
-The below outlines the machine names of the attributes to create within the [user's custom attributes](https://app.descope.com/users/attributes) section of the Descope console.
+7. The tool depends on a few custom user attributes that will be automatically created within Descope to assist you with the migration.
+The below outlines the machine names of the attributes that will be created within the [user's custom attributes](https://app.descope.com/users/attributes) section of the Descope console.

 - `freshlyMigrated` (type: Boolean): This custom attribute will be set to true during the migration.
 This allows for you to later check this via a conditional during Descope flow execution.
+- `UUID` (type: String): This is the UUID value of the user in firebase.
 - All other custom attributes defined in either Firestore or the Realtime Database Schema.
 Here is an example of that schema (with strings and booleans):

 ```